geoMADE/DataSynth/README.md

 # DataSynth
-Repo for software to produce synthetic data.
+Repository for software to produce synthetic data.

 ### Contents